 However, while the above table is a starting point for understanding the likely position, there are several exceptions.

-In order to get a better idea, you need to work out what your tax residence position will be.
+To get a better idea, you need to work out what your tax residence position will be.
 This means considering separately:

 a) whether you will ‘acquire’ tax residence in the country you are goingto;